 - Riot Forge (the project will be closed)

 The first game is a legendary title that features around 10,000,000 games per day and a peak viewer record of 66,130 (in 2020).
 Jadeja highlighted that LoR has always been subsidized via other Riot Games products.
-A similar subsidy scheme can be seen in online demo slots, which do not make a profit but live off the main projects.
+A similar subsidy scheme can be seen in the online demo, which does not make a profit but lives off the main projects.

 This means that it is not the most favourable option regarding finances.
-As for Riot Forge, the CEO did not give much info on this project.
+As for Riot Forge, the CEO did not provide much information on this project.
 The only thing people found is that the project will wind down, and the publisher will focus on other games within the LoR world.
-Concluding his speech, Dylan Jadeja noted that these changes are a reality and a necessity they have to deal with.
+Concluding his speech, Dylan Jadeja noted that these changes are a reality and a necessity, and they have to be dealt with.

 Changes in Tencent Stock Quotes

 Changes like those that occurred with Riot are not unique.
-Many technology companies cut jobs because of industry shifting.
+Many technology companies cut jobs because of industry shifts.
 Among them are such technological giants as the following:

 - Hasbro